XinAloha/UniVG/README.md

 We have established this repository to support the **reproducibility** of our work:
 **"Generative Data-engine Foundation Model for Universal Few-shot 2D Vascular Image Segmentation"**

-We are committed to releasing the complete codebase incrementally following manuscript acceptance.

 ---
 # 🎯 Currently Available